pulakk/blog/remote-camera/accessing-router-through-internet.md

 huawei_cdc_ncm 1-1:1.2: cdc-wdm0: USB WDM device
 huawei_cdc_ncm 1-1:1.2 wwan0: register 'huawei_cdc_ncm' at usb-101c0000.ehci-1, Huawei CDC NCM device, ...
 ```
-The system logs also showed that the Dongle was able to obtain a DHCP lease for internet from the ISP.
+The system logs also showed that the Dongle was able to obtain a DHCP lease from the ISP.
 ```
 daemon.notice netifd: E3372_Dongle (1733): sending -> AT
 daemon.notice netifd: E3372_Dongle (1733): sending -> ATZ